cayesoneira/miniTRASGO-documentation/docs/software.md

 2. In the 1.DAQControl window, we go to ~/trbsoft/userscripts/trb$ and execute `./startDAQ`
 3. In the 2.DABC window, we go to ~/trbsoft/userscripts/trb$ and execute `./startRun.sh`

+---

 ## The content of the computer:
-/home/rpcuser
+/
+- bin  boot  dev  etc  mnt  opt  proc  resize.log  root  run  sbin  snap  srv  sys  tmp  usr  var lib  lost+found
+- /media
+    - /externalDisk
+        - /hlds: here the trigger data files are stored.
+- /home: everything interesting is inside this directory but the trigger data files.
+    - /rpcuser
         - /bin
             - /HV
                 - hv: used to ramp up the High Voltage.
             - /flowmeter
                 - GetData
                 - GetFlow
         - /gate ???
         - /hlds (empty???)
         - /linux
         - /logs: includes all the info taken by the high voltage and *climate* sensors. **What is that rates_ file??**.
 All the current data is here.
             -/done: all the full log files will be put here.
-- ./lst.sh: is a ls WTF?
         - /mnt: EMPTY
         - /perl5: ???
         - /pythonscripts: only has one .py and I do not think it is very important.
         - /trbsoft: Trigger and Readout Board software

 `CTRL + C` to stop the DAQ process.